AmritaTiwary1/ShopJoy/README.md

 # ShopJoy
-E-Commerce website which provide you option to shop online
+E-Commerce website which provide you option to shop online and to contact with us so that we can solve your queries